 My work is client-centered, non-directive, and highly relational.
-It looks like a lot of listening.
-I believe you are your own expert and it’s not for me to tell you what is best for you.
+I believe you’re your own expert and it’s not for me to tell you what is best for you.
 I support you by holding space for you to express yourself and feel seen doing so.
-I strive to break down the patriarchal therapist-client hierarchy in power by being a person in the room so that you can practice embodying the autonomy you seek in your life.
+I strive to break down the patriarchal therapist-client power hierarchy by 1, acknowledging its existence, and 2, being a person in sessions so that you can practice embodying the autonomy you seek in your life.
 I come from a place of curiosity, humility, and playfulness while prioritizing your needs and acknowledging that you’re a badass.

-I am trauma-informed and have experience working with symptoms including depression, anxiety, dissociation, hypervigilance, grief, and low self-esteem.
+I’m trauma-informed and have experience working with symptoms including depression, anxiety, dissociation, hypervigilance, grief, and low self-esteem.
 I enjoy working with clients who are new to therapy, have had negative experiences with therapy, or come from a culture of mental health being stigmatized.
-As a femme therapist, I work with bisexual, pansexual, polyamorous, non-monogamous, kinky, fat, trans, and nonbinary femmes who are activists, artists, and academics in long-term therapy.
+As a femme therapist, I work with bisexual, pansexual, polyamorous, non-monogamous, kinky, fat, trans, and nonbinary femmes who are activists and artists and in long-term therapy.

 To learn more about working with me, please visit What I Offer

-I am a California Registered Licensed Marriage & Family Therapist (LMFT) #108767
+I’m a California registered Licensed Marriage & Family Therapist (LMFT) #108767

 My Master's degree in Counseling is from California State University of East Bay